progrock-libraries/kickstart/documentation/tutorial/main.md

 ---

-An alternative is to let the user type in a single line of numbers, separated by spaces:
+An alternative is to let the user type in a single line of numbers separated by spaces:

 *File ([io/sum.v2.cpp](examples/io/sum.v2.cpp)):*
 ~~~cpp